PubMatic To Announce First Quarter 2023 Financial Results On May 9, 2023

-/EIN News/ -- NO-HEADQUARTERS/REDWOOD CITY, Calif., April 17, 2023 (GLOBE NEWSWIRE) -- PubMatic, Inc. (Nasdaq: PUBM), an independent technology company delivering digital advertising’s supply chain of the future, today announced that it will release its financial results for the quarter ended March 31, 2023 after market close on May 9, 2023.
+NO-HEADQUARTERS/REDWOOD CITY, Calif., April 17, 2023 (GLOBE NEWSWIRE) -- PubMatic, Inc. PUBM, an independent technology company delivering digital advertising's supply chain of the future, today announced that it will release its financial results for the quarter ended March 31, 2023 after market close on May 9, 2023.
 On that day PubMatic will host a webcast at 1:30 p.m.
 Pacific Time (4:30 p.m.
-Eastern Time) to discuss the company’s financial results.
+Eastern Time) to discuss the company's financial results.

 Webcast Details